Make Secure HTTP APIs

 The /auth/callback

-part is just an example and it can be anything, as far as it doesn't collide with any of your other paths.
+part is just an example and it can be anything, as far as it doesn't collide with any other existing routes.

 We call these details "Api Security Scheme" in Golem API Gateway.
-Next step is to register this detail with Golem
+Next step is to register this scheme in Golem.

 Register API Security Scheme with your app's client-id and client-secret with Golem